Cryptocurrency wallet: Multisignature wallet

+In contrast to simple cryptocurrency wallets requiring just one party to sign a transaction, multi-sig wallets require multiple parties to sign a transaction.
+Multisignature wallets are designed to increase security by requiring a predefined threshold of signatures from independent private keys to authorize any transaction.

 Technology

 Private and public key generation

-A cryptocurrency wallet works by a theoretical or random number being generated and used with a length that depends on the algorithm size of the cryptocurrency's technology requirements.
-The number is converted to a private key using the specific requirements of the cryptocurrency cryptography algorithm requirement.
-A public key is then generated from the private key using whichever cryptographic algorithm is required.
-The private key is used by the owner to access and send cryptocurrency and is private to the owner, whereas the public key is to be shared to any third party to receive cryptocurrency.
+A cryptocurrency wallet works by random number being generated.
+The number is converted to a private key using the specific requirements of the cryptocurrency.
+A public key is then generated from the private key.
+This private key is used by the owner to access and send cryptocurrency, while the public key can be shared to any third party to receive cryptocurrency.

 Up to this stage no computer or electronic device is required and all key pairs can be mathematically derived and written down by hand.
 The private key and public key pair (known as an address) are not known by the blockchain or anyone else.
 The blockchain will only record the transaction of the public address when cryptocurrency is sent to it, thus recording in the blockchain ledger the transaction of the public address.